 How To Protect Yourself From The Disease

-As always, it is strongly advisable to practice good hygiene.
-This is to prevent this virus from spreading.
+Good hygiene is strongly recommended to prevent this virus from spreading.
 Follow these simple reminders from the Centers for Disease Control and Prevention.

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.